|Is all wheel drive standard on Subaru's?|

 Yes, a tiny bit.
 Before 1997, when some Subaru's were available with front wheel drive, the all wheel drive models were rated one mile less per gallon.
 The hardware only adds about 150 pounds, so having all wheel drive is like having another person in your car.
 But what a guy!
 If you could have an extra "passenger" that kept you a lot safer under virtually every driving condition, you would want him with you all the time!
 Make your next car a Planet Subaru and you'll have a guardian angel riding shotgun.

-Optional on certain 2013 and later Subaru models, this proprietary technology uses stereo cameras (mounted near the inside mirror) and VERY sophisticated objection recognition software to warn you about dangerous situations and even respond before you do.
+Optional on certain 2013 and later Subaru models, EyeSight uses stereo cameras and other technologies to warn you about dangerous situations and even brake your car for you.

 Learn more about Eyesight.

 | || |